Saving the North Atlantic right whale

 On the brink of extinction

 Once plentiful, the North Atlantic right whale was hunted nearly to extinction.
 While no longer killed intentionally, ongoing threats from entanglements in commercial fishing gear and collisions with vessels have again driven the species to the brink.
-There are only approximately 350 North Atlantic right whales remaining in the world, making them one of the most endangered whale species on Earth.
+Fewer than 340 North Atlantic right whales remain, making them one of the most endangered whale species on Earth.
 The Southeast U.S., in particular, is the only place on the planet the whales are known to give birth and raise their young.

 These magnificent whales are barely hanging on.
 We know what we must do to save this species, yet these whales suffer needless deaths off our coast.
 If we don’t find the political will to take meaningful action now, we could lose these whales forever.Sierra Weaver, Senior Attorney and leader of SELC’s Coast & Wetlands Team